Catel/Catel.Docs/src/vnext/content/catel-mvvm/views/xaml/usercontrol-resources.md

-# UserControl Resources
++++
+title = "UserControl Resources" description = ""
++++

-For the most part the resources declared within a Catel UserControl behave the exact same as resources defined in the standard UserControl.
-However because of the way the Catel UserControl operates (see [UserControl Under the hood](./advanced/usercontrol-under-the-hood.md)) any bindings performed inside a Resource will not be found at runtime (example CollectionViewSource Source) .
+For the most part the resources declared within a Catel `UserControl` behave the exact same as resources defined in the standard
+`UserControl`.
+However because of the way the Catel `UserControl` operates (see [UserControl Under the hood]({{< relref "catel-mvvm/views/xaml/advanced/usercontrol-under-the-hood.md" >}})) any bindings performed inside a Resource will not be found at runtime (example CollectionViewSource Source) .
 The solution is to declare the resource inside an element within the UserControl, not at the UserControl level.
 Example below:

 Given this simple Model and ViewModel (Catel.Fody used for parameter declaration)

 ```
     public class DataSource : ModelBase